C++ API Reference

 Public Static Functions

-static Obstacle fromMesh(std::string name, Triangles mesh)
+static Obstacle fromMesh(std::string name, const Mesh &mesh)

-Initializes an Obstacle instance from a triangle mesh geometry.
+Initializes an Obstacle instance from a Mesh.

 static Obstacle fromPointCloud(std::string name, PointCloud pointCloud)